 - i.
-TDM Program: Continue implementation of UVic's successful TDM Program, including its directions for market-based parking fees, financial incentives for transit use, cycling facilities and program (including education and the SPOKES bicycle up-cycling and loan program), sustainable campus planning, and support for transportation options ranging from walking, cycling, and transit use, to rideshare, car share, and carpool programs. - ii.
-Other TDM Measures: Build on the TDM Program with further measures, including: - Setting 5-year mode targets that can be measured against the regular transportation surveys conducted every two years; - Reviewing the feasibility of implementing a bicycle sharing system; - Increasing regular parking rates, with funds continuing to be directed to the TDM Program; - Investigating with BC Transit the possibility of a communications board/screen with real-time arrival information and travel information at the Transit Exchange; and - Working with BC Transit to maximize frequent bus service, in particular to/from the downtown, helping to make onward connections as efficient and seamless as possible.
+TDM Program: Continue implementation of UVic's successful TDM Program, including its directions for market-based parking fees, financial incentives for transit use, cycling facilities and programs (including education and the SPOKES bicycle up-cycling and loan program), sustainable campus planning, and support for transportation options ranging from walking, cycling, and transit use, to rideshare, car share, and carpool programs. - ii.
+Other TDM Measures: Build on the TDM Program with further measures, including: - setting 5-year mode targets that can be measured against the regular transportation surveys conducted every two years; - reviewing the feasibility of implementing a bicycle sharing system; - increasing regular parking rates, with funds continuing to be directed to the TDM Program; - investigating with BC Transit the possibility of a communications board/screen with real-time arrival information and travel information at the transit exchange; and - working with BC Transit to maximize frequent bus service, in particular to/from the downtown, helping to make onward connections as efficient and seamless as possible.